johnathew/memory_game/README.md

 # Memory Game

-Memory game made using React

-One of the first projects I made while learning React several years ago.
+One of the first projects I made while learning React.

 I recently began sifting through the code and updating the logic so that it actually worked.

+Won't be featured on the New York Times games section, just made to demonstrate my somewhat decent knowledge of TS and React.

 ## Features